core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+Like {{RFC7252}}, this document is relying on the Representational State Transfer {{REST}} architecture of the Web.

-Unless otherwise specified, the terms "client" and "server" refers to "CoAP client" and "CoAP server", respectively, as defined in {{RFC7252}}.
+Unless otherwise specified, the terms "client" and "server" refer to "CoAP client" and "CoAP server", respectively, as defined in {{RFC7252}}.
 The term "origin server" is used as in {{RFC7252}}.
 The term "origin client" is used in this document to denote the client from which a request originates; to distinguish from clients in proxies.

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
 The complete interchange of a request and a response body is called a (REST) "operation".
 An operation fragmented using {{RFC7959}} is called a "block-wise operation".
 A block-wise operation which is fragmenting the request body is called a "block-wise request operation".
 A block-wise operation which is fragmenting the response body is called a "block-wise response operation".

-Two request messages are said to be "matchable" if they occur between the same endpoint pair, have the same code and the same set of options except for elective NoCacheKey options and options involved in block-wise transfer (Block1, Block2 and Request-Tag).
+Two request messages are said to be "matchable" if they occur between the same endpoint pair, have the same code, and the same set of options with the following exception: elective NoCacheKey options and options involved in block-wise transfer (Block1, Block2 and Request-Tag) need not be the same.
 <!-- We could also keep the Request-Tag inside the matchable criterion, but then we'd be saying "matchable except for the Request-Tag" all over the document. -->
 Two operations are said to be matchable if any of their messages are.